ID2221KTH/id2221kth.github.io/assignments.md

 <hr>
 <br>
 <h2>The Final Grade</h2>
 The final grade of the course is computed as 0.3*Task3 + 0.3*Task4 + 0.4*Task5.
-To pass the course, students should pass Task1, and the final grade should be greater than E.
+To pass the course, students should pass Task1, and Tasks 3, 4, and 5 should be greater than E.